Natural Language Processing

 it is good to use a structure that shows for each gloss where it comes from (in order to do the tests in the exercise).
 We add them all in a list with all the glosses (for each target word).
 We call these lists "extended glosses".

 4. For each synnset of the target word (for which we want to obtain the sense) we compute a score by counting the overlaps in the synset with all the other synsets corresponding to the words in the context.In computing the score, for each single word that appears in both extended glosses we add 1.
 However if it appears in a common phrase, supposing the length of common phrase is L, we add L2(for example, if "white bread" appears in both glosses, we add 4).
 We obviusly don't add the score for the separate words in the phrase.
-We try to find the longest common sequences of consecutive words (it shouldn't start or end with a pronoun, preposition, article or conjunction in both glosses).
+We try to find the longest common sequences of consecutive words in both glosses (the common sequence shouldn't start or end with a pronoun, preposition, article or conjunction).
 In order to avoid counting the same overlap multiple times for the same two glosses, after counting the overlap you should replace the sequence of words with a special string that doesn't appear in the text (don't remove it completely as you may obtain false overlaps).
 For example, you can use as special string "###".

 5. After computing the score for each synset of the target word, choose as result the synset with the highest score